Adolf Damaschke

 Adolf Wilhelm Ferdinand Damaschke (born 24 November 1865, Berlin – 30 July 1935, Berlin) was a German politician and economist (Nationalökonom).

-He founded the German League for Land Reform (Deutscher Bund für Bodenreform) in 1898, which he led until his death.
+He co-founded the Association of German Land Reformers (Bund Deutscher Bodenreformer) in 1898 with Michael Flürscheim, which he led until his death.
 He was influenced by Henry George.

 Personal life

 In 1904 he married Julie Gelzer, daughter of Heinrich Gelzer.
 They had 3 daughters.
 Damaschke died of cancer in 1935.